PhyloGrok/AnalyzeBloodwork/README.md

 ## AnalyzeBloodwork
 ![doi](../master/Images/zenodo.3373938.svg?sanitize=true)
 ### Single and multiple regressions, and scatterplots for clinical bloodwork and gene expression data.
+### The R code and dataset are used in the UMBC courses BTEC330 and BTEC395 for training students in R coding, GitHub practices, and analysis of clinical and molecular expression data.
 ([AnalyzeBloodwork.R](../master/AnalyzeBloodwork.R)) will allow you to load a comma-delimited .csv with various datapoints, perform single and multiple regressions of Body Mass Index (BMI) vs. variables from the Complete Blood Count with Differential (CBC-D) results, and produce 2-D and 3-D scatterplots for the results.

 Data (RobinsonEtAl_Sup1.csv) was downloaded from: